A Problem With Pirates

 He only accepted having this man aboard his ship because the owner had demanded it.
 Even worse, the owner had told him to follow orders from this stranger.
 Things got even worse when this man had come aboard his ship fully armed and not even bothering to hide it.
 He raised hell about that until the man had showed him a paper signed by the current king of Osslovena giving him the right to bear arms while on board a ship showing an Osslovena flag.

 At first, it hadn’t been that bad.
 The man had stayed locked away in his cabin for the first two days out of port.
 Then he had walked onto the bridge, without asking permission, demanding that he change course to reach a specific set of coordinates.
 He backed that up with written orders from the owner.
 Captain Steensen had changed course.
-He was surprised by what he had found upon reaching the destination.
+He was surprised by what found upon reaching the destination.

 He looked over at the cruiser sailing just off his port side.
 With pirates in the area, he had been very pleased to discover that he was going to have an escort.
 Now, he was having second thoughts.
 It looked awful close.
 He prayed that what they were about to do didn’t end up with his ship heading to the bottom of the sea.